Nicolanoss/dtu_fortan_macos/README.md

 # dtu_fortan_macos
+This is how to run fortran on mac.
 This is a public repository for students at DTU to implement Fortran on macOs.
 Mainly used in the course FEM.
 Disclaimer, I take no responibility for malware or any other faults to your computer.
 The guide works for M chips aswell.